 In 1991, Mark Weiser's paper ``The Computer of the 21st Century'' \cite{weiser1991computer} and academic events like UbiComp and PerCom shaped the contemporary IoT vision \cite{rose2015internet}.
-Global Positioning Satellites (GPS) became a reality in early 1993 with the Department of Defense establishing a stable system of 24 satellites.
+Global Positioning System (GPS) became a reality in early 1993 with the Department of Defense establishing a stable system of 24 satellites.
 Privately owned commercial satellites soon followed, enhancing IIoT functionality \cite{wiki2023Internet}.
 In early 1994, Reza Raji introduced the IoT concept in IEEE Spectrum, describing it as ``moving small data packets to integrate and automate from home appliances to entire factories'' \cite{raji1994Smart}.
-Steve Mann's near-real-time WearCam, powered by a 64-processor setup, was invented later that year.
+Later that year, Steve Mann invented the near-real-time WearCam, powered by a 64-processor setup.
 Between 1993 and 1997, companies proposed IoT solutions, including Microsoft's ``at Work'' and Novell's NEST.
 Momentum grew as Bill Joy introduced device-to-device communication in his "Six Web" framework at the 1999 World Economic Forum \cite{wiki2023Internet}.

 The term ``Internet of Things'' was coined by Peter T. Lewis in a 1985 speech during the Congressional Black Caucus Foundation's 15th Annual Legislative Weekend in Washington, D.C.
 Lewis defined IoT as the integration of people, processes, and technology with connectable devices and sensors for remote monitoring, status assessment, manipulation, and trend evaluation related to these devices \cite{wiki2023Internet}.
-In 1997, Paul Saffo described sensors and their future role.
-British technologist Kevin Ashton, while serving as the executive director of the Auto-ID Centre at MIT, independently coined the term ``Internet of Things''.
-During his time at Procter \& Gamble, he explored radio-frequency identification (RFID), a technology framework enabling physical devices to connect via microchips and wireless signals.
+In 1997, Paul Saffo described sensors and their future roles.
+British technologist Kevin Ashton, while serving as the executive director of the Auto-ID Center at MIT, independently coined the term ``Internet of Things''.
+During his time at Procter and Gamble, he explored radio-frequency identification (RFID), a technology framework enabling physical devices to connect via microchips and wireless signals.
 In the same year, they developed a global RFID-based item identification system \cite{rose2015internet}.